zevbo/Email-Automated-Dashboard/README.md

 # Email-Automated-Dashboard

-Open up a terminal and clone this repo using the following line:
+If you haven't done this before, open up a terminal and clone this repo using the following line:

 git clone https://github.com/zevbo/Email-Automated-Dashboard.git